dataleonlabs/yap/docs/middlewares.md

 });
 ```

-## Context, Request and Response
+## Context, request, and response

-Each middleware receives a Yap `Context` object that encapsulates an incoming
+Each middleware receives a YAP `Context` object that encapsulates an incoming
-http message and the corresponding response to that message.  `ctx` is often used
+HTTP message and the corresponding response to that message.  `ctx` is often used
 as the parameter name for the context object.

 ```js
 app.use(async (ctx, next) => { await next(); });
 ```

-Yap provides a `Request` object as the `request` property of the `Context`.
+YAP provides a `Request` object as the `request` property of the `Context`.
-Yap's `Request` object provides helpful methods for working with
+YAP's `Request` object provides helpful methods for working with
-http requests which delegate to an [IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage)
+HTTP requests, which delegate to an [IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage)
 from the node `http` module.

 Here is an example of checking that a requesting client supports xml.